-Students may elect this Learning Lab course to supplement any HFCC composition courses.
-This independent study course is designed to improve writing proficiency.
+This Learning Lab course can be elected autonomously to improve writing skills or can be taken to supplement HFCC composition courses such as ENG 131.
+This independent study course, which accommodates the students' skill levels, is designed to improve writing proficiency.
 Students will receive individual attention in once-a-week conferences with the instructor and will work with computer-assisted materials, audiovisual programs, and teacher-prepared handouts to overcome rhetorical, stylistic, and grammatical problems with writing.
 Evaluation is based on successful completion of assigned work, improvement, and attendance.
 This course does not substitute for any other English courses at HFCC.